captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 Of course!
 ---
-The nuns taught me all sorts of songs.
+The nuns taught us all sorts of songs.
 ---
 ## DEV:
 Nonna, I think you’re getting confused